-Syracuse University’s Shared Competencies are six learning goals that enhance undergraduate education through an integrated learning approach.
+Syracuse University’s Shared Competencies are six university-wide learning goals that enhance undergraduate education through an integrated learning approach.
 Undergraduate students develop competencies through their major degree courses, liberal arts requirements, and co-curricular experiences.
 The Shared Competencies enable students to communicate their learning experience, provide pathways for academic development, and integrate different aspects of a Syracuse University education.
 Each competency includes corresponding framing language that communicates the content of that competency to educators and learners.
 The framing language suggests a range of knowledge, skills, and attributes that each competency entails.

 |Ethics, Integrity, and Commitment to Diversity and Inclusion||Reflection on the dynamic relationships among power, inequality, identities, and social structures.
 Thoughtful engagement with one’s values, intersectional identities, experiences, and diverse perspectives and people.
 Application of ethical and inclusive decision-making in the context of personal, academic, professional, and collaborative pursuits.|